ybrid/player-sdk-swift/README.md

 - stability

 ## How to use
-After [integrating](https://github.com/ybrid/player-sdk-swift#integration) the Framework into your project, use the following lines of Swift code to listen to your radio:
+After [integrating](https://github.com/ybrid/player-sdk-swift#integration) the framework into your project, use the following lines of Swift code to listen to your radio:
 ```swift
 import YbridPlayerSDK